What is a CVBS port

 Application

-CVBS port is widely used in audio and video transmission occasions, such as TV sets, interactive classroom display, DVDs, and other equipment.
+CVBS port is widely used in audio and video transmission occasions, such as 4k tv box android, interactive classroom display, Digital photo video frame, and other equipment.

 Looking at the technological replacement of audio and video interfaces, after analog signal interfaces such as CVBS, S-Video, YPbPr, and VGA, nearly In recent years, digital signal interfaces have developed rapidly, such as DVI, HDMI, DP, etc., which are likely to replace analog signal interfaces.